SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### Social Media

 + Do you or your friends like using social media?
+  Of course, we all use social medias such as Wechat and QQ.
+They can be related to both work and personal life.
+At work, we use them to receive and deliver important notifications.
+And in the leisure time, we use them to chat with our family members and friends.
 + Do you think you or your friends use too much social media?
+  Yes, I think so, I mean we often join in too many chat groups and every day there are lots of unnecessary messages to scroll.
+And sometimes we also spend too much time on the video-sharing platforms such as YouTube and bilibili.
+These matters waste a large amount of our time.
 + Do you want to work in social media?
 Why?
+  No, that has never crossed my mind because my profession has nothing to do with social media.
+I major in mathematics and my skills don't meet the requirements of the social media companies.
+Plus, I have no interest in that kind of job.
 + What's the most popular social media in China?
 Why?
+  I guess it might be bilibili, which is a popular video-sharing platform in China.
+There are many entertaining and educational videos uploaded on it.
+Plus, many professors from universities are becoming uploaders in bilibili.
+I recently subscribe a channel of a professor from Renmin University of China.
+She tells many interesting historical facts about the Qing dynasty, which is pretty interesting.

 ## Event